muziejus/novel-maps-of-ny-2017/sections/goals.md

 * to make you better readers and writers by
     * introducing you to
-        * city;
-        * tech;
-        * novels;
-        * the history of literature as an object of study;
+        * thinking about the city as a setting and object;
+        * technologies to help shape your own work;
+        * novels about New York City;
     * developing your skills in
-        * writing web pages with JavaScript;
+        * writing web pages with JavaScript, HTML, and Markdown;
         * using the Atom text editor;
         * versioning with git;
         * making maps with Leaflet;
         * reading literary texts carefully and analytically;
-        * summarizing and presenting analytical texts in class;
+        * summarizing and presenting texts in class;
-        * writing short analytical essays about literary texts;
-        * revising writing; and
+        * getting lost on purpose;
-        * writing analyses that are cogent and syncretic, making use of the various methods on hand.
+        * developing critical projects that are cogent and syncretic, making use of the various methods on hand.